WisconsinRobotics/WRoverPlayground/src/service_training/Service_Training.md

 ## Challenge
 In a real world competition, once the rover naviagates to a point of interest, it should notify the operator to perform some action.
 In this training, we will mock this behavior by having two services that you should interact with.

-Once the mock rover has reached a beacon, it should signal this by sending a request message to the `service_light` service with the `light_status` field set to `DONE`.
+Once the mock rover has reached a beacon, it should signal this by sending a request message to the `LightStatus` service with the `lightStatus` field set to `DONE`.
 When the server receives the message, it will automatically stop the motors.
-After waiting for a few seconds (think of this as the operator taking over control to perform tasks), the server will return a response containing a boolean `canContinue` field, which indicates if the rover should move onto the next beacon or not.
+The rover should then continuously poll the `ContinuationStatus` service until the `canContinue` field becomes true, which should be a few seconds later.
+This indicates that the rover is ready to move on to the next beacon.

 Your challenge is to implement the behavior described above in either `ServiceChallenge.cpp` or `ServiceChallenge.py` depending on your preferred language.
-You can also find `ServiceLight.srv` in the `srv` folder of this module.
+You can also find `LightStatus.srv` and `ContinuationStatus.srv` in the `srv` folder of the `robot_sim_gui` module.

 ## Notes
-ROS's wiki page on services: http://wiki.ros.org/Services ROS tutorial on writing a service and client in C++: http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29 ROS tutorial on writing a service and client in Python: http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29
+ROS's wiki page on services: http://wiki.ros.org/Services

+ROS tutorial on writing a service and client in C++: http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29

+ROS tutorial on writing a service and client in Python: http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29